smile-museum/magento2-module-webhook/README.md

 ![Preview](https://s3.amazonaws.com/sweettooth-static/github/magento2-webhook-preview)

 This module provides webhooks for Magento 2 events.
-More to come soon!
-Contributors welcome!
+Inspired by [Alan Kent's](https://twitter.com/akent99)'s [Webhooks in Magento 2](http://alankent.me/2015/05/13/webhooks-in-magento-2/) blog post which mentions a rough timeline for getting webhooks in Magento 2 core:

+> Better support for webhooks is on the backlog, but currently not guaranteed for Magento 2 GA.

+I'm hopeful the community can help push this effort forward through this module.

 ## Getting Started